Come join us at Seattle Center and explore the World of Tea!

 Celebrating 13 years!

-This is the thirteenth Northwest Tea Festival
+Our festival in September of 2021 will be the thirteenth Northwest Tea Festival

 Join us for a fun and educational two-day event showcasing the multifaceted world of tea.
 The goal of the festival is to provide experiences covering all aspects of tea, from the cultural to the historical and the sensory to the scientific.
 The festival is appropriate for people of all ages and all levels of tea experience, from mildly curious folks to passionate, life-long aficionados.